 - Investments financed through leasing (unless these are capitalised within the applicant company)

-- Costs which are unrelated to a business investment and investments in non-operating assets
+- Costs that are not related to a business investment and investments in non-operating assets

 - The acquisition of buildings/parts of buildings and plots of land

 - The construction and extension of residential buildings if these are intended for sales or rental to private individuals